Trade Stock Indices

 How to Draw on a Downward Bearish Market

-The above example is the perfect setup where the stock indices trading price retraces immediately after touching the 38.2 % Level.
+The above example is the perfect setup where the stock trading price retraces immediately after touching the 38.2 % Level.